cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Applying a specification

 The micro-bosh-stemcell includes an embedded `apply_spec.yml`.
 This command can be used to apply a different spec to an existing instance.
-The `apply_spec.yml` properties are merged with your Deployment’s network.ip and cloud.properties.vcenters properties.
+The `apply_spec.yml` properties are merged with your Deployment's network.ip and cloud.properties.vcenters properties.

 		% bosh micro apply apply_spec.yml